shashankmahajan99/awesome-expense-tracker/README.md

 ## Development Plan

-1. **Set up the development environment**: Install Astro.js, Golang, MongoDB, and any other necessary dependencies.
+1. **Set up the development environment**: Install Astro.js, Golang, SQLite, and any other necessary dependencies.

 2. **Design the application architecture**: Plan out the structure of your frontend and backend, and how they will interact with each other and the database.

 3. **Develop the backend APIs**: Use Golang to create RESTful APIs for handling user authentication, managing expenses, and generating reports.

-4. **Set up the MongoDB database**: Design the database schema and set up the necessary collections for storing user and expense data.
+4. **Set up the SQLite database**: Design the database schema and set up the necessary tables for storing user and expense data.

 5. **Develop the frontend**: Use Astro.js to create the user interface.
 This includes the login/register pages, the dashboard, the expense tracking page, and the reports page.